Review of American Express® Premier Rewards Gold Card

 Premier Rewards Gold Card Compared to Other Amex Charge Cards

-This card is actually pretty unique in the reward credit card space because of the ability to earn triple points on airline tickets.
+This card is actually pretty unique in the reward credit card space because of the the ability to earn triple points on flights booked with airlines.

-Versus the Gold Card - This is the huge advantage it has over the regular Gold Card (and even the business Gold Card).
+Versus the Gold Card - One advantage it has over the regular Gold Card (and even the business Gold Card).
 Yes, it has a higher annual fee ($175) vs $125 for the regular Gold Card.
-But for the true frequent flyer, it is probably worth the upgrade to the Premier version simply because of the triple points.
+But for the true frequent flyer, it makes sense to upgrade to the Premier version simply because of the triple points.

 Verdict - This card is specifically suited to people who are frequent fliers of airlines that are part of the Membership Rewards program.
-Because you can earn triple points on airline tickets, you can rack up miles very quickly.
+Because you can earn triple points on flights booked with airlines, you can rack up miles very quickly.
 And because you earn points even booking directly with the airlines, you can earn "qualifying miles" with this card.
-If this profile describes you, then the American Express® Premier Rewards Gold Card would be the ideal card to get.
+If this profile describes you, then the American Express® Premier Rewards Gold Card would be an ideal card to get.

-In fact, I think this card is even better than the American Express Platinum Card for earning points because you can triple points on airline purchases.
+In fact, I think this card is even better than the American Express Platinum Card for earning points because you can triple points on flights booked with airlines.
 And I also forgot to mention that earning double points on gasoline and groceries is a nice feature that very few rewards card have.

 Terms and Conditions Apply